kyeotic/raviger/docs/api/ActiveLink.md

 nav_order: 4
 ---

-Like the standard [Link](/api/link) component, but with built-in `className` transormation when a matching path is detected.
+Like the standard [Link](/api/link) component, but with built-in `className` transformation when a matching path is detected.

 ## API